spacez320/shui/README.md

 and [project milestones](https://github.com/spacez320/cryptarch/milestone/1)--take a look there to see what's coming.

-Big planned improvements include things like:
+Planned improvements include things like:

+- Background execution and persistent results.
 - Ability to perform calculations on streams of data, such as aggregates, rates, or quantile math.
 - Better text result management, such as diff'ing.
 - Export data to external systems, such as Prometheus.